-Types of Admission: An applicant who is unconditionally admitted to the Graduate School is immediately eligible to pursue a program of study leading to the master's degree, the doctorate, or the professional certificate.
+Types of Admission An applicant who is unconditionally admitted to the Graduate School is immediately eligible to pursue a program of study leading to the master's degree, the doctorate, or the professional certificate.
 Each applicant should choose a field of specialization and work out a degree plan in consultation with his/her adviser.

-Applicants may also be admitted on a conditional basis; these conditions will be outlined in the applicant's respective admissions letter.
+Applicants may also be admitted on a conditional basis (e.g., non-degree seeking students); these conditions will be outlined in the applicant's respective admissions letter.
 It is the responsibility of the applicant to notify the Graduate School when he or she has fulfilled the conditions stated in the admissions letter.